FireLemons/TwitterWeatherBot/README.md

     }

 ##### Alert Filters
-If the request sends back too many alerts, filters can be applied.
+Filters can be applied to narrow which alerts are tweeted.

 Filters are in the form: